DHTMLX/docs-suite/docs/grid/usage_rangeselection.md

 ### Getting an array of cells within the range

-It is also possible to get an array of cells within the range selection by using the [`getRangedCells()`](grid/api/rangeselection/getrangedcells_method.md) method of the `range` object.
+You can also get an array of cells within the range selection with the [`getRangedCells()`](grid/api/rangeselection/getrangedcells_method.md) method of the `range` object.
 It returns an array of objects where:

 <table>
     <tbody>